github/hackathons/Resources.md

 - Link to the resource (ie. website)
 - Short description about the resource

 See the [Resources document](https://github.com/MishManners/GitHub-Hackathons/blob/main/Resources.md) to see how other resources are displayed.
-Please follow this format otherwise your pull request will be rejected.
+Please follow this format otherwise your pull request could be rejected.
 Ensure your resource is placed in the correct alphabetical order.

 Format for adding your resource:

 [Name of the Resource with link to website]()
 _Short description, between two and four sentences long.
-Talk about what the resource is and how it can help organisers._
+Talk about what the resource is and how it can help organisers.
+Ensure the link above includes https instead of http._

 Remember, this resource is for organisers, not participants.
 If your resource is not for organisers and does not meet the requirements above, your pull request could be rejected.